-They turned the personal things that really matter to them into a professional work and they follow their heart in that sense.
-For Brené it’s been shame-resilience and Kristin has been working on self-compassion.
+They turned the personal things that matter to them into professional work, and they follow their heart in that sense.
+For Brené Brown, it’s been shame-resilience, and Kristin Neff has been working on self-compassion.

-It’s a beautiful organization and it’s just continuing to evolve.
+It’s a beautiful organization, and it’s continuing to evolve.